slhck/ffmpeg-normalize/README.md

 **What codec is chosen?**

 The default audio encoding method is uncompressed PCM (`pcm_s16le`) to avoid introducing compression artifacts.
-This will result in a much higher bitrate than you might want, for example if your input files are MP3s.
+This will result in a much higher bitrate than you might want, for example, if your input files are MP3s.

 Some containers (like MP4) also cannot handle PCM audio.
-If you want to use such containers and/or keep the file size down, use `-c:a` and specify an audio codec (e.g., `-c:a aac` for ffmpeg's built-in AAC encoder).
+If you want to use such containers and/or keep the file size down, use `-c:a` and specify an audio codec (e.g., `-c:a aac` for FFmpeg's built-in AAC encoder).

 ## Examples